-Please Note: The Electrician program has been updated to an 840 clock hour program (see previous program description).
-This 720 clock hour version of the program is no longer available for enrollment for starts on or after 9/1/2024.
+Please Note: The Electrician program will be updated to an 840-clock hour program (see previous program description) and will no longer be available for enrollment once the school receives full approval for the 840-clock hour program from USDOE.

-Available as either a traditional in-classroom program or as a hybrid online program, ATI's Electrician program prepares students for entry-level residential and commercial electrician positions.
+ATI's Electrician program prepares students for entry-level residential and commercial electrician positions.
 Through this program, students will gain a basic understanding for properly using various tools and equipment of the trade, the ability to read and interpret building plans, and apply basic math, as well as a fundamental knowledge of electricity, including Ohm's law, magnetism, AC and DC current, multi-phase power and electrical motors.
 Students will learn to describe the types of electrical motors and their power connections, know the general principles of motor control, including how to assemble, disassemble, and connect wiring to equipment.